apollohackintosh/Entroware-Apollo-Hackintosh/README.md

     UPDATE: 12-01-2021 - Battery status seems to be working fine and discharging real-time.
     Seems to be discharging very quick which is a power management issue still and the charger is not being detected still so working to see what the issue is.

+    UPDATE 28-01-2021 - Power Management works perfectly with the issue being the incorrect GPU details so the laptop is working nicely without needlessly throttling.
+Now the battery and power charging most likely will be fixed by the FakeSMC_3 so will try that and upload the result.